ptsteadman/notebook/stories/a-quiet-new-voice.md

 <hr>

-Shortly after sunrise on Monday morning, a driver picked Feyerabend up from her apartment.
+Shortly after sunrise on Monday morning, a driver picked Feyerabend up at her apartment.
 Feyerabend fell asleep in the car, and startled awake when they arrived.
 The driver laughed, and led her into a marble building enclosed by a glass atrium.